How to watch, stream the 2021 Oscar best picture nominees

 Steven Yeun stars as the family patriarch and he is the first Asian-American to ever be nominated for a best actor Oscar.

-His costar Yuh-Jung Youn is the first Korean actress nominated in the best supporting actress category.
+His costar Yuh-Jung Youn is the first Korean actress to win in the best supporting actress category.

 "Minari" is available for rent on Amazon Prime, Apple TV, Google Play, Vudu and YouTube.